 Let’s address the “elephant in the room” right away.
 Yes, there is honey in her recipe!
 The yeast needs some type of sugar to feed on, to “bloom,” and that will produce the desired rise.
 However, using natural organic honey, and only 2 teaspoons will not dramatically increase the carb count.
 Joanie likes honey as it will have more health benefits than the refined sugars.
 She also uses Allulose in the recipe to keep the carbs down.
 It is a plant-based sugar that provides sweetness without the carbs.
 It doesn’t crystallize and it leaves no after taste.
 We use Allulose a lot.
 In fact, it is a key sugar substitute in our simple-syrup recipe for cocktails.
 You will need more Allulose than sugar, since it is not a one-to-one substitute.
 You can substitute Monk Fruit in a lesser amount (see recipe).

 As I noted above, Joanie tried a number of flour alternatives for this recipe.
 Our vegetarian friends suggested Lupin Flour.
 It is gluten free so to achieve a chewy bun she added vital gluten.
 For a while, we used to always turn to Psyllium Husk for fiber.
-It does have an impact on digestion, though, so for this recipe Joanie chose the fiber obtained from Oat Flour.
+It does have an impact on digestion, though, so for this recipe Joanie chose the fiber obtained from Oat Fiber.
 Like Lupin it reacts well in many recipes as a wheat-flour substitute, but will absorb more moisture.
 We use this same combination for making pizza crust.
 Lupin is also a good thickener for making a roux for gravy and in soups.

 Lupin is much finer than almond or coconut flour.
 We have used it as the dredge for our Chicken and Mushrooms in a Garlic Wine Sauce recipe.
 We have been using Lupin flour for 3 years.
 It is almost like enriched wheat flour.
 Sometimes it is referred to as a “miracle flour” since it is vegetable based and low in carbs.
 You can find our recipe ingredients and order them by clicking the Amazon Product Ads below.